teodutu/operating-systems/content/chapters/compute/lab/README.md

 #### TODO: Another language

-- TODO: process executor in another language
+- process executor in another language

 ### The GIL